Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Evaluation

-The key optimization in our delta encoding scheme is parameter rearrangement, which allows us to decrease the entropy in each compressed chunk.
-To assess the contribution of this optimization, we compare three variants of our delta encoding scheme: the Huffman encoding variant used in QD+ (HE), run-length plus Huffman encoding (RLE), and parameter rearrangement-based delta encoding (PE) on the ResNet-152 training job.
+\textbf{Parameter Rearrangement-based Delta Encoding.} The key optimization in \sys's delta encoding scheme is parameter rearrangement, which enables it to decrease the entropy in each compressed chunk.
+To assess the contribution of this optimization, we compare three variants of our delta encoding scheme: the Huffman encoding variant used in \QD (HE), run-length plus Huffman encoding (RLE), and parameter rearrangement-based delta encoding (PE) on the ResNet-152 training job.
 The results are illustrated in \cref{fig:delta-abalation}.
 With parameter rearrangement, we achieve much higher compression in the later phase of training.
 Notably, we obtain a maximum compression ratio of 366 with rearrangement compared to 79 with RLE and 30 with HE.
 This translates to overall lower storage overhead.
 The Huffman and run-length encoding-based schemes only achieve overall storage overhead reduction of 25$\times$ and 28$\times$ respectively, as opposed to 39$\times$ with parameter rearrangement.